SSWConsulting/SSW.Rules.Content/rules/avoid-full-stops-in-bullet-point-lists/rule.md

 * Sentence 4
 :::
 ::: ok
-Figure: Ok example - Full stop is used on multiple sentences, and at the end, but the bullets are inconsistent
+Figure: OK example - Full stop is used on multiple sentences, and at the end, but the bullets are inconsistent
 :::

 ::: greybox